adriankarlen/neobrutal-zebar/README.md

 ### Getting the config in place

-Download the repo as zip, unzip it in you zebar configuration directory.
+Download the `neobrutal-zebar.zip` from the latest release.
+Unzip the contents inside your zebar config directory.

 ### Replacing values